 I stayed with this instructor after completing my private pilot certificate and continued with him throughout my instrument training.
 We quickly discovered that I became airsick almost immediately when wearing the instrument training view limiting device called the hood.
 My instructor recommended an instrument training view limiting device called “foggle” glasses.
 We were once again able to continue my instrument training without using the airsick bags.

-I knew what I was in for when deciding to learn aerobatics, and I alerted my aerobatic instructor.
-I have flown a variety of aerobatic certified aircraft.
-I began my first lesson advising the instructor that the first few flights should be short with the airsick bag handy.
+I knew what I was in for when deciding to learn aerobatics, and I alerted my aerobatic instructor, because I have flown a variety of aerobatic certified aircraft.
+During my first lesson I told the instructor that the first few flights should be short with the airsick bag handy.
 I adapted easily to the Citabria – a gentle, fun, flying machine capable of positive-G maneuvers.
-I had kept the airsick bag handy for my first few flights in the Pitts Special and certainly the powerful Extra 300.
-My instructors always said to let them know, and we could take a break when needed.
+My strategy was to keep the airsick bag handy for my first few flights in the Pitts Special and certainly the powerful Extra 300.
+Flight instructors said to let them know, and we could take a break when needed.
 The instructors would ask if I wanted to wait for another day.
 However, after airing out the airplane and giving myself time to breathe, I was fit to fly again.
-My body seemed consistent with taking 3 lessons to finally acclimate to the high-speed, quickly changing flight environment.
-I knew and understood that where there is a will, there is a way.
-I was determined to not allow my body to take away from the enjoyment of flight.
+Taking 3 lessons to finally acclimate to the high-speed and quickly changing flight environment worked for me.
 I later learned that even professional aerobatic pilots and military pilots often experience motion sickness after extended time off from flying.

 The American Society of Aerospace Medicine Specialists found that U.S. military pilots’ exposure to the aerial environment often desensitizes the pilot, thus eliminating airsickness.
 In addition, the study recommended some of the following strategies for preventing motion sickness:

 - Avoid heavy meals before flight

 - Remain hydrated; drink water